Work with GitHub pull requests

 Request changes: to submit feedback, a pull request author must apply before merging.

-Comment: to submit a comment without approval.
+Comment: to submit a comment without an approval.